School Counseling Master's Degree

 - Deliver culturally sensitive individual counseling, small group counseling, and classroom guidance activities to students in K-12 settings.

-Applications for our school counseling master’s program are due the last week of March, and students are admitted to the program once per year in the fall.
+Applications for our school counseling master’s program are due March 1st, and students are admitted to the program once per year in the fall.